Last week we completed our loads calculation for the skateboard frame.

 This is important, the values at the edges should make sense, in our case these are the forces only.

-Now, what happens with the bending moment at the wheels?
-It is zero.
-Simple support cannot hold moment, so again these results make sense.
+What happens with the bending moment at the wheels?
+It's zero.

 Now let's look at the general shape of the curves:

 The curves change only if something is happening from the outside.
 Legs or reactions from wheels all can do that.
 So it does make sense.

 Finally, let's just get the numbers from the curves and use them later for the actual design:

 What's up with the numbers in this table?